matheuspfalconi/Site_Cotemig/README.md

 ==================

-Clone Alura's site created to showcase my skills
+Clone Cotemig site created to showcase my skills

 I tried to keep all possible standards that I found on the internet.
 Throughout the project, you will realize that some images were improvised.